CodeYourFuture/fundamentals-course/lesson-1.md

 3. Start by clicking on [item 1 from lesson "2.
 Maze"](https://studio.code.org/s/course3/stage/2/puzzle/1).
 (Yes, you will skip lesson 1.)
 4. Read the instructions carefully and try to complete the exercises

+There will be some time in class to start the first exercises.
+Let the instructors know if you get stuck.

 ### Prepare a presentation for the next class

 Part of being a programmer is communicating your ideas to other people on your team.
 To help you practice this very important skill, we want you to prepare a short (5 minutes) presentation about something you learned during the week.
 You can use [Google Slides](https://www.google.com/slides/about/) to prepare your slides.